 The principles and procedures set forth below are designed to permit the fullest possible disclosure of corporate news to securities market professionals, reporters, and other responsible people, while avoiding prohibited selective disclosure and potential trading abuses.
-All Company employees and members of the Company's management and Board of Directors are expected to follow these principles and, where applicable, the disclosure procedures set forth below.
-Any questions about compliance with these principles and procedures should be addressed to the General Counsel.
+All directors, officers and employees of the Company are expected to follow these principles and, where applicable, the disclosure procedures set forth below.
+Any questions about compliance with these principles and procedures should be addressed to the Chief Legal Officer.

 - Sensitive information should be disseminated within the Company only to those individuals who need to know it. - Voluntary public disclosure of financial projections prepared for internal use would be very troublesome for the Company, given the inherent unreliability of such information and the possible need to update it.
 Statements about other future events, uncertain to occur, would raise similar problems.
-Accordingly, briefings of securities market professionals, reporters or other "outsiders" should be limited to historical, previously disclosed, financial data and completed business transactions.
+Accordingly, briefings of securities market professionals, reporters or other "outsiders"

+should be limited to historical, previously disclosed, financial data and completed business transactions.
 "Forecasts," financial or otherwise, in these types of circumstances should not be made; nor should they be confirmed or denied.

 - Unless the Company is the source of a "market rumor," there is generally no duty to respond to the rumor.
-When asked to respond to a "market rumor," members of management should respond with a firm "it is the Company's policy not to respond to market rumors," and they should do so consistently, without regard to whether the particular rumor may be good or bad, true or false.
+When asked to respond to a "market rumor," members of leadership should respond with a firm "it is the Company's policy not to respond to market rumors," and they should do so consistently, without regard to whether the particular rumor may be good or bad, true or false.
 Such inquiries should be reported immediately to the Chief Financial Officer. - Special rules apply to disclosures proposed to be made if the Company were to take substantial steps to commence a "tender offer."
 In that context, no one in the Company may respond to any inquiry for sensitive information without the prior approval of the Chief Financial Officer. - While it is indeed the Company's policy to provide helpful information to the extent possible, it is not our policy to edit or revise written work produced by others.
 The Company cannot assume responsibility for the contents of reports of securities analysts or other third parties concerning the Company.
-Accordingly, none of our employees, management or members of the Company's Board of Directors should review "drafts" of reports produced by others concerning the Company, except, that any of the persons designated as authorized spokespersons in the third paragraph of this document may review a draft report for misstatements of history or fact only.
+Accordingly, none of our directors, officers or employees should review "drafts" of reports produced by others concerning the Company, except, that any of the persons designated as authorized spokespersons in the third paragraph of this document may review a draft report for misstatements of history or fact only.